"I entered Ferrum a bright-eyed college freshmen with big goals and very high expectations

 Who should I call if I have questions?

-You and your parents should feel free to call or e-mail the Ferrum College Admissions
+Please don't hesitate to call or e-mail the Ferrum College Admissions Office (see

-Office (see contact information on the right side of the page).
-In addition, you will
+contact information on the right side of the page).
+In addition, you will be assigned

-be assigned a personal Admissions Counselor who will walk you through the enrollment
+a personal Admissions Counselor who will walk you through the enrollment process.

-process.
-The counselor assigned to you will be based on the location of your high
+The counselor assigned to you will be based on the location of your high school.

 How do I schedule a visit?